 Doing it yourself

-The vast majority of business aren’t even doing social media, so if you are, kudos to you!
+The vast majority of business isn’t even doing social media, so if you are, kudos to you!
 It doesn’t take a lot.
 Simply post interesting articles, videos etc on your social media platforms like Twitter and Facebook and you’re good to go.

 The importance of doing this on a daily basis is paramount to your success.